Panel-Based Research for Decision Support with Multiple AI Models

 Frequently asked questions

-How is ConvergePanel different from asking one AI model for a thorough answer?
+How is panel-based AI research different from asking one AI model for a thorough answer?

-A thorough answer from one model is still one model's perspective.
+A thorough answer from one model is still one model's perspective — one training distribution, one set of biases, one framing tendency.
 ConvergePanel queries multiple independent models so you can compare perspectives, surface disagreement, and identify where the research is strong versus where it rests on a single source's framing.
+The panel comparison is what gives you the review path.

 Who benefits most from a panel-based research workflow?

 Anyone making a decision that will be reviewed, challenged, or acted on by others — analysts, consultants, senior managers, government researchers, and team leads.
-The panel workflow is most valuable when accountability for the decision is high.
+The panel workflow is most valuable when accountability for the decision is high and when the decision involves contested or uncertain assumptions.

 Does a panel of AI models replace a panel of human experts?